 Elective Alternate Grading Policy

-1) Modified pass/fail LL.M. students are not eligible for Alternative Elective grading.
-By the last day of the next to last full week before the end of regular classes for the semester, a letter-graded LL.M student may elect to take a course up to three credits during each academic year under the rules set forth in the Elective Alternative Grading Policy in J.D.
+1) Modified pass/fail LL.M. students are not eligible for Elective Alternate Grading.
+A letter-graded LL.M student may elect to take a course up to three credits during each academic year under the rules set forth in the Elective Alternative Grading Policy in J.D.
 Rule Section 8.09.
 A letter-graded LL.M student at the College of Law may elect to be graded on a modified pass-fail scale (i.e., high pass, pass, low pass, fail) for coursework completed at the College of Law with limitations and exceptions as provided in the following sections.